Skip to main content

 Step 1: Identify the Form

-First decide the form: pillar (free-standing), wall (set into a wall), lamp (on a post or pole), Ludlow-style wall box, business box, or parcel postbox.
+First decide the form: pillar (free-standing), wall (set into a wall), lamp (on a post or pole), Ludlow, business box, or parcel postbox.
 Shape and location tell you which form you have.

 • Type K red pillar box (UK)